Skip to main content Skip to navigation

 Profile

-Before joining Warwick, Derya worked for over five years at the Refugee Studies Centre of the University of Oxford.
-Before that, she worked at the University of Sydney, where she completed her PhD in Sociology.
-Derya holds an MSc degree in Comparative Politics from the London School of Economics and a BA degree in Political Science and International Relations from Bogazici University in Turkey.
+Prior to joining Warwick, Derya worked for over five years at the Refugee Studies Centre at the University of Oxford.
+She previously also worked at the University of Sydney, where she completed her PhD in Sociology.
+She holds an MSc in Comparative Politics from the London School of Economics and a BA in Political Science and International Relations from Boğaziçi University in Turkey.

-Derya is available to supervise PhD students, particularly on topics related to migration, displacement, and new technologies.
+Dr Ozkul welcomes PhD supervision on topics related to migration, displacement, and the role of new technologies.

 Research